Paula Fray

 Paula Maria Fray born April 6, 1966 is a South African journalist, entrepreneur and media development trainer.
-She was also the first female editor of South Africa’s Saturday Star newspaper.
+She was also the first female editor of South Africa's Saturday Star newspaper.

 Education and background

 Fray was born in Mthatha in the Eastern Cape region of South Africa and studied at Holy Trinity Primary School in Elsies River.
 She attended Athlone High School, matriculating in 1983 to attend Rhodes University.
-She studied journalism and economic history at Rhodes University graduating in 1986 with a Bachelor’s Degree in Journalism.

-From the University of South Africa (UNISA), Fray obtained a Certificate in Women and Law Studies in 1996 and later on, she started a Master’s Degree in Business Administration in 2008.
+She studied journalism and economic history at Rhodes University graduating in 1986 with a bachelor's degree in journalism.
+In 1996, Fray obtained a Certificate in Women and Law Studies from the University of South Africa and later on, she started a master's degree in Business Administration in 2008.
 Earlier on in 2000, she was named a Nieman Fellow at Harvard University for the 2000 – 2001 academic year.

 Career

-In June 1999, Fray became the first female editor of South Africa’s Saturday Star newspaper, a position which she resigned from in 2003 and joined Blackrock Communications as an Operations Director.
+In June 1999, Fray became the first female editor of South Africa's Saturday Star newspaper, a position which she resigned from in 2003 and joined Blackrock Communications as an Operations Director.
 In 2005, Fray founded a private company Fray and Associates (Paula Fray & Associates), today known as frayintermedia.
 The company was established by Fray to improve journalistic standards, recognising that journalism differs from other crafts in that it is very dynamic and by keeping up to date with the latest trends and changes in the industry, the company sets itself apart from traditional schools of journalism.